-Response: The need for an additional interchange between the Barker Road interchange and Moorland Road interchange was first identified in a study of the Bluemound Road corridor that was conducted by the Commission in 1987 at the request of the WisDOT and the City of Brookfield.
-The Calhoun Road Interchange has been included in the regional transportation system plans for over 20 years.
+Response: The need for an additional interchange between the Barker Road interchange and Moorland Road interchange was first identified in a study of the Bluemound Road corridor that was conducted by the Commission in 1987 at the request of WisDOT and the City of Brookfield.
+The Calhoun Road Interchange has been included in regional transportation plans for over 20 years.
 The Calhoun Road Interchange was recommended because it provided improved travel safety, reduced travel costs, and reduced travel time, and traffic capacity relief to the Moorland Road Interchange, Moorland Road between Bluemound Road and Greenfield Avenue, and Bluemound Road between Moorland Road and Barker Road.
-The Calhoun Road Interchange may be expected to be considered when WisDOT conducts preliminary engineering and environmental impact studies for the reconstruction of IH 94 west of the Zoo Interchange.
+The Calhoun Road Interchange may be considered when WisDOT conducts preliminary engineering and environmental impact studies for the reconstruction of IH 94 west of the Zoo Interchange.
 In that study, WisDOT will examine alternatives including whether or not the proposed Calhoun Road Interchange should be constructed.
-It is at the conclusion of this study that the determination will be made by WisDOT whether the Calhoun Road Interchange would be built.
+At the conclusion of that study, the determination will be made by WisDOT whether the Calhoun Road Interchange would be built.
 Similarly, at the time WisDOT conducts preliminary engineering for the reconstruction of the existing IH 94 interchange at Moorland Road, a number of alternatives would be considered for addressing future traffic demand and improving traffic flow in the interchange.